-And with the Chilean boss telling Dzeko he will lead the line as the club looks to wrestle the Premier League crown back from rival Manchester United, the striker admits that he will head into the new season with a new lease on life.
+And with the Chilean boss telling Dzeko he will lead the line as the club look to wrestle the league crown back from rivals Manchester United, he admits that he will head into the new season with a new lease of life.

-Stevan Jovetic made his debut in the victory at the Allianz Arena on Wednesday, and Dzeko believes that the Montenegro international will play an important role for City this season as well.
+Stevan Jovetic made his debut in the victory at the Allianz Arena on Wednesday, and Dzeko believes that the Montenegro international will play an important role for City this season.

-"We played a fantastic game in the first 30 minutes," Dzeko said.
+"We played a fantastic game in the first 30 minutes," he continued.
 "It was his (Jovetic's) first game for City and he showed that he will be a big name for us in the next season."

-Jovetic, an offseason signing from Fiorentina, was pleased with his debut performance and is targeting full fitness come the start of the campaign.
+Jovetic, a close-season signing from Fiorentina, was pleased with his debut performance and is targeting full fitness come the start of the campaign.